kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 # How Does The Pacer Work?

 > [!NOTE] Go's GC Pacer Source Code
-> Those who are curious about how the pacer works in more detail, can read the [runtime/mgcpacer](https://go.dev/src/runtime/mgcpacer.go).
-It is not that hard to follow and only about 1500 lines of code, comments included.
+> Those who are curious about how the pacer works in more detail can read the [runtime/mgcpacer](https://go.dev/src/runtime/mgcpacer.go).
+It is not that hard to follow and only about 1500 lines of code (comments included).

 The main idea behind Go's pacer is to keep garbage collection proportional to the rate of memory allocation.
 Basically, after each collection, the GC measures the size of the live heap (the memory still in use after collection) and some additional parameters to compute the next target.